 There is a fundamental and universal shift underway in education for more engaging and dynamic learning environments.
 Building proactive connections between movement and learning reaches across grade levels and curriculum(s).
 This course weaves together learning and movement with the portable life skills of health, nutrition, and wellness.
 Healthy students are more attentive, connected, happier and better equipped to make positive choices.
 Because teachers are on the front line, seeing students every day, they are in the best position to create and reinforce these healthy habits.

-The course will also introduce and examine mental health issues in the Covid and Post-Covid era, explore the concept of self-esteem, worth and value.
+This course will also introduce and examine mental health issues in the COVID-19 and Post-COVID-19 era, explore the concept of self-esteem, worth and value.
 Creating greater class cohesion and participation along with connecting the core curriculum to life outside the classroom will be addressed.

 The required text for this course is Ready, Set, Go!: The Kinesthetic Classroom 2.0

 by Michael S. Kuczala and Traci Lengel.
 ISBN 978-150636583.